Adidas joins European-led effort on Bangladesh factories

-(Reuters) - Sporting goods maker Adidas AG (ADSGn.DE) has signed on to a pact to promote the safety of garment workers in Bangladesh, a shareholder activist group said on Tuesday.
+Oct 29 (Reuters) - Sporting goods maker Adidas AG has signed on to a pact to promote the safety of garment workers in Bangladesh, a shareholder activist group said on Tuesday.

 Adidas was the first of 21 companies to make “a firm commitment” to the Accord on Fire and Building Safety in Bangladesh after being approached by the shareholder group, said Lauren Compere, an executive of Boston Common Asset Management.
 The firm is affiliated with the Interfaith Center on Corporate Responsibility, which led the drive.